wp-plugins/anything-popup/readme.txt

 First version

 = 2.0 =
-JavaScript loaded by using the wp_enqueue_scripts hook (instead of the init hook)
+JavaScript loaded by using the wp_enqueue_scripts hook (instead of the init hook).

 = 3.0 =
 New demo link

 = 4.0 =
 Tested up to 3.4.2
-Slight change in the short code, Please find the new short code for your gallery
+Slight change in the short code, Please find the new short code for your gallery.

+= 4.1 =
+Tested up to 3.5
+Option to add multiple pop up on single page.

 == Upgrade Notice ==